-- To oversee and advise the Board on the current compliance exposures of the Company and to ensure implementation of the annual Compliance Plan. - To review the Company's systems and controls around prevention and detection of fraud, anti-money laundering and bribery in accordance with regulatory requirements. - To ensure that the Compliance function is adequately resourced.
+- To oversee and advise the Board on the current compliance exposures of the Company and to ensure implementation of the annual Compliance Plan. - To review the Company's systems and controls around prevention and detection of, anti-money laundering, financial sanctions and bribery in accordance with regulatory requirements.

+• To ensure that the Compliance function is adequately resourced.
 The Committee consists of four members, including the Chairman of the Board, Chief Executive Officer, an independent Non-Executive Director and a Non-Executive Director.
-The Head of Risk and Compliance and the Chief Financial Officer are attendees.
+The Chief Risk Office and Head of Compliance and the Chief Financial Officer are attendees.